 Yes, this is totally normal.
-You will need to take a clean paper towel and gently dab the extra moister and water off the top and around the rim of the pan.
-When the timer beeps on my Instant Pot I immediately turn the pressure cooker off (it kicks to “warm” if I don’t).
+You will need to take a clean paper towel and gently dab the extra moisture and water off the top and around the rim of the pan.
+When the timer beeps on my Instant Pot I immediately turn the pressure cooker off or unplug it (if left alone it will kick to “warm” and will depressurize much slower).
 I allow the cooker to depressurize naturally.
 It usually take 10-15 minutes.
-Once it’s natually released I carefully remove the lid to avoid dropping any additional moisture on to the top of the cheesecake.
+Once it’s naturally released I carefully remove the lid to avoid dropping any additional moisture on to the top of the cheesecake.
 Then, using a paper towel, dab any moisture off the cheesecake that may have collected after opening the lid.

-This cheesecake is seriously a perect holiday treat to have at any Christmas or holiday gathering!
-If you’re an eggnog lover, you’ve totally need to try this eggnog cheesecake.
-If you’re an Instant Pot lover… you totally need to try this eggnog cheesecake.
-It will be a crowd pleaser for sure!
+This cheesecake is seriously a perfect holiday treat to have at any Christmas or holiday gathering!
+If you’re an eggnog lover, you totally need to try it.
+If you’re an Instant Pot lover… you totally need to try it.
+It will be a crowd pleaser for sure and looks beautiful!

-I’d love to hear about your favorite kind of cheesecake.
+I’d love to hear about your favorite recipes!
 Drop me a note in the comments!

 Here’s the printable recipe: